 Types of Invoices That Are Processed

 Businesses process various types of invoices based on industry and operational needs.
-Some of the most common invoice types include:

 - Purchase Invoices – Issued by suppliers for goods or services rendered.